MarlinFirmware/Marlin/README.md

 # STUDIODYNE Firmware
 - TOOL MIGRATION FEATURE ' Finish spool or change current extruder to a desired , or the next on runout '
 - FILAMENT LOADING FEATURE  ' The best filament loading '
-- Authoring of some improvements on FwRetract/M600/Filament Runout multi pins/ and of the TOOL MIGRATION / FILAMENT LOADING
+- Authoring of some improvements on FwRetract/M600/Filament Runout multi pins/ and of the TOOL MIGRATION / FILAMENT LOADING' this one here only '

 # Marlin 3D Printer Firmware